 - Direct access to a members-only interactive site where Amy will answer your questions personally.
 (Access never expires - worth $1000s over time...)

 - Homework to take you deeper into the material, and personal dialogue about your discoveries.
 (A $900 value)

 - Access to like-minded colleagues around the world, and their learnings and experience with the course.
 (Have a colleague in every city you visit...)

 - Continuing education credits applicable to Yoga Alliance** and BMCA standards (details at bottom.)
 (A $550 value)

 BONUS!
 Your access never expires.
-Each and every time we update the course, you can take it again.
+Each and every time we add something to the course, you benefit.
 Need to sharpen your skills?
 Sign in and watch any video you’d like!
 (This is an ongoing value of $1000s…)